Measure and integration on Boolean algebras of regular open subsets in a topological space

 \breath

-Let $\Borel(\sS)$ be the Borel sigma-algebra on $\sS$ ---that is, the smallest sigma-algebra containing all open and closed subsets of $\sS$.
+Let $\Borel(\sS)$ be the Borel sigma-algebra on $\sS$.
 A {\dfn Borel probability measure} is a (countably additive) probability measure on $\Borel(\sS)$.
-Since $\gR(\sS)$ is a subset of $\Borel(\sS)$, it is tempting to think that every Borel probability measure on $\sS$ defines a credence on $\gR(\sS)$.
-Nonexample \ref{X:lebesgue.is.not.credence} already showed that this is not the case.
-Nevertheless, we might conversely hope that every credence $\mu$ on $\gR(\sS)$ could be represented by a Borel measure $\nu$ in an essentially unique way, such that integration with respect to $\nu$ (in the classical sense) will be the same as integration with respect to $\mu$ (in the sense defined in Section \ref{S:integration}).
+Since $\gR(\sS)$ is a subset of $\Borel(\sS)$, it is tempting to think that every Borel probability measure on $\sS$ defines a content on $\gR(\sS)$.
+Nonexample \ref{X:lebesgue.is.not.content} already showed that this is not the case.
+Nevertheless, we might conversely hope that every content $\mu$ on $\gR(\sS)$ could be represented by a Borel measure $\nu$ in an essentially unique way, such that integration with respect to $\nu$ (in the classical sense) will be the same as integration with respect to $\mu$ (in the sense defined in Section \ref{S:integration}).
 But as we shall now see, this is not the case either.